 - Inspiration Nod: One of the first books Molly looks at in the castle library is by "A. Nesbit", a homage to E. Nesbit, one of the pioneers of this style of children's fantasy.

 - Interspecies Romance: Serenissima's father was a djinn and her mother was a human (with a bit of mermaid in her from another interspecies romance farther up the family tree).
 According to the narrator, "This sort of thing happens all the time, and nobody pays much attention".

-- Invisibility: Molly's one piece of inherent magic that she can do without any external aids is that she can turn invisible for as long as she can hold her breath.
+- Invisibility with Drawbacks: Molly's one piece of inherent magic that she can do without any external aids is that she can turn invisible for as long as she can hold her breath.